tringholm/DG-Elastica/README.md

 EulerElastica is a MATLAB based image analysis tool for denoising and/or inpainting damaged images using Euler’s elastica as a regularisation prior in a variational image analysis setting.
 The algorithm used for minimizing the resulting energy is the Discrete Gradient algorithm outlined in [1].

-To get started, open the demo.m file and read the commented code there.
+To get started, open the elasticaDemo.m file and read the commented code there.

 The package contains 12 MATLAB files and 5 C files, with the following structure: